 • Take an extra camera battery and, in winter, keep it warm in your pocket.

-• A polarizer is a good to have.
-The glare off the sand can be a problem.
+• A polarizer is a good to have to deal with the glare off the sand.

 • I suggest at least one wide-angle lens and one mid-range zoom.
 I shot with a 12-24mm and 18-200mm (DX format).